B-UMMI/proBait/README.md

   -gb, --generate-baits
                         Pass this parameter to generate baits based on the sequences in the input files.
   -b BAITS, --baits BAITS
-                        Path to a FASTA file with a set of baits generated on a previous run.
+                        Path to a FASTA file with baits generated on a previous run.
   -bp BAIT_PROPORTION, --bait-proportion BAIT_PROPORTION
                         Path to a TSV file with data about bait proportion to use when evaluating bait performance and generating the reports.